Filipino community in Toronto: Status

 Tagalog is one of the fastest-growing languages in Canada.
 In the period 2006-2011, Canadians who consider Tagalog their first language at home increased by 64%.
 Most Canadians of Filipino origin can converse in one of Canada's official languages.
 In 2001, 99% said they could converse in one or both official languages, while 1% reported they could speak neither English nor French.
 Most, 93%, could carry on a conversation in English only, while 6% could converse in both English and French and below 1% spoke French only.
 In 2001, 59% of the Filipino community said that their mother tongue was a non-official language, while 41% said that their mother tongue was English and 1% said that it was French.
 60% of the Filipino community considered Tagalog their mother tongue.

 Greater Toronto Area

 According to the 2011 census, over 70 000 people in Toronto list Tagalog as their mother tongue.
 Tagalog is in the top 20 mother tongues listed in Toronto's 140 neighbourhoods.
 In 22 of those neighbourhoods, over 1000 people list it as their mother tongue.
-Tagalog mother tongue speakers are largely concentrated in neighbourhoods such as Scarborough and North York.
+Tagalog mother tongue speakers are largely concentrated in areas such as Scarborough and North York.